16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 • Close

-Through each of these stages, choose the specific sales strategies that your sales reps should use at each step.
+Through each stage, choose the specific sales strategies sales reps should use.
 For example, is their initial outreach through cold emails, or calls?
 Will they invite new leads to jump on a Zoom call, or will they try to schedule a product demo right away?
 Where do referrals happen?

 5. Build Your Sales Stack and Documentation